 The Academy curriculum seeks to meet the learning needs of students so that they may fulfil their potential whilst offering them preparation for adult life in modern Britain.
 The Academy endorses the principle of access to a broad, balanced and relevant curriculum where British values are promoted and providing equal opportunities for all students.
 To this end, the curriculum should present relevant opportunities for students to develop personal values and a wide range of knowledge and skills.
 The participation of students, irrespective of ability and starting point within and beyond the classroom is highly valued.
 Importance is placed on the guidance and counselling of students as they progress through the curriculum and Academy life.

-At the Academy we operate on a one-week timetable where students are taught 5 one-hour lessons per day.
+At the Academy we operate on a two-week timetable where students are taught 5 one-hour lessons per day.
 In addition the tutorial programme develops curriculum links as well as developing resilient and aspirational learners.

 The curriculum should;

 Students develop skills and knowledge in a Key Stage 3 curriculum model which includes the following areas;

 The essential curriculum, which develops student’s skills in areas such as:

 Students develop skills and knowledge in a Key Stage 4 curriculum model which includes the following compulsory areas;